Date: ca. 1st century B.C.

-Gold; Each H. 1 1/2 in.
-(3.8 cm), W. 3 in.
-(7.6 cm), L. 1 9/16 in.
+Dimensions: Overall (each): H. 1 1/2 in.
+(3.8 cm); W. 3 in.
+(7.6 cm); L. 1 9/16 in.
 (4 cm)

 Credit Line: Gift of John and Evelyn Kossak, The Kronos Collections, 1981

-These earrings, judging from their material worth, excellence of craftsmanship, and the inclusion of royal emblems (a winged lion and an elephant) in their design, these earrings were probably made as royal commissions.
+These earrings, judging from their material worth, excellence of craftsmanship, and use of royal emblems (a winged lion and an elephant) as part of their design, were most probably made as royal commissions.
 Each earring is composed of two rectangular, budlike forms growing outward from a central, double-stemmed tendril.
 The elephant and the lion of repoussé gold are consummately detailed, using granules, snippets of wire and sheet, and individually forged and hammered pieces of gold.
-The two pieces are not exactly identical: on the underside they are decorated with a classical early Indian design of a vase containing three palmettes, but the patterning of the fronds differentiates them.
-The earrings are so large and heavy that they must have distended the earlobes and rested on the shoulders of the wearer, like the pair worn by the Universal Ruler.
+The two pieces are not exactly identical: on the underside they are both decorated with a classical early Indian design of a vase containing three palmettes, but the patterning of the fronds differentiates them.
+They are so large and heavy that they must have distended the earlobes and rested on the shoulders of the wearer, like the pair worn by the "Universal Ruler."